Add and Configure Immunizations in PCC EHR

 Click and drag to rearrange how immunizations appear in a patient’s chart.
 Click the “Display” checkbox next to all immunizations you would like to appear in a patient’s Immunization History, even if they have never received a dose.

-Office-Wide Configuration: When you change your Immunization History layout, it effects all users and all patient charts.
+Office-Wide Configuration: When you change your Immunization History layout, it affects all users and all patient charts.

 All Immunization Records Will Appear: In a patient’s chart, the Immunization History will display all immunizations that a patient has received.
 You can also configure an immunization to appear on every patient’s record, even if they have never received a dose.
 For example, since all patients should receive an IPV, most practices select “Display” next to “IPV” in the Immunization Configuration tool.
 In contrast, a practice might sometimes administer a cholera vaccine, but would only need it to appear in the patient’s record if a patient received it.
 They therefore would not check “Display” next to Cholera.

-Edit Immunizations or Add Combination Vaccines?: The list of available immunizations in PCC EHR comes from your Procedures table in the Practice Management window, which is then combined using your practice’s Immunization and Disease configuration.
+Edit Immunizations or Add Combination Vaccines?: The list of available immunizations in PCC EHR comes from your Procedures table, found in the Tables tool in PCC EHR.
+Procedures align with entries in your practice’s Immunization /Disease table.
 Contact PCC Support for help editing immunizations or adding new combination vaccines.

 Configure Diseases on the Immunization Record